Knut Eriksson: Relations with Scandinavian and Baltic neighbours

-Within Scandinavia, Canute and his jarl Birger Brosa entertained good relations with the Norwegian king Sverre, who married the sister of the king, Margareta.
-The pretender Erling Steinvegg, who was the enemy of Sverre, was arrested by Canute on behalf of his brother-in-law and imprisoned on Visingsö.
+Within Scandinavia, Knut and his jarl Birger Brosa entertained good relations with the Norwegian king Sverre, who married the sister of the king, Margareta.
+The pretender Erling Steinvegg, who was the enemy of Sverre, was arrested by Knut on behalf of his brother-in-law and imprisoned on Visingsö.
 On the other hand, relations with Denmark were rocky.
-Danish rebels found refuge in Sweden in 1176 and 1191, and in 1182 Canute and Birger Brosa supported the pretender Harald Skraeng who fomented a rising in Skåne but was defeated by the Danish royal troops.
+Danish rebels found refuge in Sweden in 1176 and 1191, and in 1182 Knut and Birger Brosa supported the pretender Harald Skraeng who fomented a rising in Skåne but was defeated by the Danish royal troops.

-During his reign Canute was reportedly occupied fighting pagans for the sake of dissemination of the Christian faith.
+During his reign Knut was reportedly occupied fighting pagans for the sake of dissemination of the Christian faith.
 A fleet of pagan Karelians entered Lake Mälaren in 1187 and ravaged the coasts.
 The marauders burned Sigtuna and killed Archbishop Johannes at Almarestäket.
-It seems that Canute built a defensive tower on the island of Stockholm after this event, one of many such fortifications made necessary by heathen incursions from the Baltic lands.
+It seems that Knut built a defensive tower on the island of Stockholm after this event, one of many such fortifications made necessary by heathen incursions from the Baltic lands.
 Other such towers were constructed in Skå, Stegeborg, Stenså, Kalmar, Strömsrum and Borgholm.
 Immediately after the attack, a sea-borne expedition to the east was organized.
 The chronicles of Novgorod report that Varyags and "Germans" from Gotland attacked its territory in 1188.
 The Nordic attackers won victories at Khoruzhka and Novotorzhek and stayed over winter.
 In the next spring they were defeated by the Novgorodians, however.
-Birger Brosa seems to have led another fleet of Germans and men from Gotland across the Baltic Sea in the 1190s - either before or after Canute's death.
+Birger Brosa seems to have led another fleet of Germans and men from Gotland across the Baltic Sea in the 1190s - either before or after Knut's death.
 The expedition was aimed for Curland but was driven to the coast of eastern Estonia whose inhabitants were defeated and forced to pay tribute.

-Skáldatal names two of Knut Eriksson's skalds: Hallbjörn hali and Þorsteinn Þorbjarnarson.
+Skáldatal names two of King Knut's skalds: Hallbjörn hali and Þorsteinn Þorbjarnarson.

 Death and succession

-Canute died in Eriksberg in Västergötland, either in the autumn of 1195 or on 8 April 1196.
+Knut Eriksson died in Eriksberg in Västergötland, either in the autumn of 1195 or on 8 April 1196.
 On balance he was the first successful ruler of Sweden for a long time, being the first king since Philip (d.
 1118) to die a natural death.
 He was buried in Varnhem Abbey.
-His sons were reportedly grown up at his demise, but he was nevertheless succeeded by a son of his former rival Charles VII, Sverker Karlsson.
+His sons were reportedly grown up at his demise, but he was nevertheless succeeded by Sverker Karlsson, son of his former rival Karl Sverkersson.
 The House of Sverker had sufficient support among the church and grandees to regain power, apparently without shedding blood.